-Halloween is drawing closer, and that means the hunt for spooky games is on.
-While there are plenty of premium horror games that are worth your time.
-This list aims to look at some free games that may have flown under the radar over the years.
+Halloween is drawing closer, and that means the hunt for horror games is on.
+While there are plenty of premium horror titles that are worth your time.
+This list aims to look at some free-to-play experiences that may have flown under the radar over the years.

 These are the best free Horror games on the internet in 2021.